+One example of active SONAR are submarine vessels.
 Submarines transmit acoustic energy and discover objects in the vicinity via the time delay between the acquisition of the echo.
-But this is because they utilize an active form of SONAR, which requires a transmitter and a receiver.

 Besides being able to detect the presence of an object, the rise of advanced modern tools allows us to determine the size, orientation, and shape of an object with great detail.

 Deep Trekker ROVs utilize active sonar which sends out a sound wave at a particular frequency and then listens for how long it takes for that sound wave to return after bouncing off objects in the water and the seafloor.
 Multibeam imaging sonar uses multiple beams of sound to paint an image of what’s in front of the ROV.

 In surveillance scenarios, the systems used are passive SONAR.
 In this case, the method does not need a local transmitter because it listens to waves transmitted by other devices.

 This means the device gathers sounds made by sea life, ships, and other depth surfaces.
 However, the machines in a passive system cannot determine the location of the sound source without the assistance of listening devices.
 They must work together to determine the transmitter location without having their presence known (in a military setting).

 Compressed High-Intensity Radar Pulse or CHIRP sonar tool often used for bottom-tracking and fish-finding.
 Instead of pinging a single frequency like traditional 2D sonar, Chirping devices transmit a sweeping range of frequencies.
 With each pulse, the transducer starts vibrating at a low frequency, which is then modulated upward to a high frequency over the duration of the pulse